-One area consumerism is growing rapidly is in the younger generations and their view of the Church.
+Consumerism is growing rapidly in the younger generations and their view of the Church.
 It seems that every other blog is indicting the church for its failure in reaching younger generations.
 But much of this criticism is not well placed and is driven by a childish consumeristic viewpoint of the churches obligation to conform to the whimsical needs of immature believers.

 Has the idea of individual responsibility completely died?
 It seems as though the blogosphere’s common experience with pastors and churches is that they are out of touch, uncaring, and irrelevant.
 To whom, though, we must ask is the church perceived this way?
 The self-centered nature of the accusations must be examined to receive an accurate picture of the espoused churches ineffectiveness.
 For if it is only the self-perceived and flighty needs of an immature, spoon fed generation that are not being met, one might need to temper their condemnation of the church.

 Connecting with each other requires work.
 Harmony is not always easily found.
 But it is the individual’s responsibility to assimilate into a local gathering pushing through the cultural and generational differences.
 To be sure, it is also the responsibility of the church to reach out.
 Yet, often what the younger generations consider “reaching out” is less akin to an invitation and more in line with contortion.
 Quite frequently, it is stated plainly by generationally segregated churches that unless the older generation conform to modern ways, the young folks will start doing church their own way.